gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Asymmetry also describes the amount of sideways banana shape a shoe has – toe and heel pointing inward, midfoot bowed outward.
 This shoe shape obviously can’t bend your foot to conform to it.
 Feet just don’t move that way.
-But when you put your foot into a sideways bent shoe and force it to conform to your feet, the shoe will push inwards against your toes and heels, from pinky to big toe.
+But when you put your foot into a sideways bent shoe and force it to conform to your feet, the shoe will push inwards against your heel and toes, from pinky to big toe.
 This extra force of shoe against feet will push your little toes into your big toe for a more compact fit in the toebox, as well as make the heel’s outside sit more snugly against your foot.
+Both of these can be beneficial when putting as much weight as possible through a tiny bit of space under your big toe, or pulling through the outer part of the heel to hook on a feature.

 (TODO: illustration showing asymmetric shoe vs foot pressures?)